DGTV11/dotfiles/README.md

 19) Reboot and log into regular user

-> NOTE: the next steps are EXPERIMENTAL and are NOT guaranteed to work!
+> [!NOTE] the next steps are EXPERIMENTAL and are NOT guaranteed to work!

 20) Clone dotfiles repository
 ```bash